dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 > **Tip**
 >
-> You can configure duplicates detection for Tracked entity types the same way as we did for Programs.
+> You can configure duplicates detection for tracked entity types the same way as we did for programs.

 ### Program rules execution